Pennsylvania Senior Assistance Programs, Benefits, and Grants (2026)

 7. I’m a veteran.
 Are there Pennsylvania benefits for me?

 Yes.
-Blind and Amputee/Paralyzed Veteran Pensions (both $150/month) and emergency help via MFRAP.
-Contact your county VSO: County Veterans Offices.
+Pennsylvania offers Blind and Amputee/Paralyzed Veteran Pensions (each currently $150/month) and emergency help through the Military Family Relief Assistance Program (MFRAP).
+Contact your County Veterans Service Office for applications and assistance.”

 8. How do I report elder abuse or financial exploitation?